-- Cell phones and other devices are not permitted during the test or during breaks.
-(If you have health-related needs requiring you to bring equipment, beverages or snacks into the testing room or to take extra or extended breaks, you need to request accommodations in advance.
-Procedures for requesting accommodations are described in the Bulletin Supplement for Test Takers with Disabilities or Health-related Needs.)
+- If you have health-related needs requiring you to bring equipment, beverages or snacks into the testing room or to take extra or extended breaks, these accommodations must be requested before you register for the test.
+Procedures for requesting accommodations are described in the Bulletin Supplement for Test Takers with Disabilities or Health-related Needs.

 - Your scores will be posted online approximately 10 days after the test date.

-- You can view your scores online by logging into your TOEFL iBT test account and selecting "View Scores" on your home page.
+- You can view your scores online by logging in to your TOEFL iBT account and selecting "View Scores" on your home page.

-- Scores are also mailed to you (if you requested a paper copy) and the universities or institutions you selected approximately 13 days after the test date.
+- Scores are also mailed to you (if you requested a paper copy) and sent to the institutions or agencies you selected, approximately 13 days after the test date.

 - Register for the TOEFL Test